 The softbox lighting set up she’s using is one of hundreds of potential lighting configurations.
 A softbox is a much more powerful source that can be bounced, combined with other lights and adjusted, but a ring light is only usable in very specific circumstances.

 Ring lights also cause somewhat distracting circular catchlights in your eyes.
 Catchlights are specular highlights in your subject’s eye.
-Some may think these look really cool, and I agree, but to most they are considered undesirable.
+Some may think these look really cool, but to others, they may be undesirable.

 You can debate about the strengths and weaknesses of these two lights all day.
 The truth is, if you want the ultimate lighting set up for your videos, your best option would actually be to buy both.
 The ring light can be a key light on your face while the Softbox light could fill in your background.
 Either of these products are strong choices for lights, but if you’ve got the budget for both, get both!